-ВМР Measurable Goal Theme or Message Target Audience Estimated Audience Reached Summary of Planned Activities Proposed Schedule & Responsible Party d.
-Developing lands newsletter will be distributed to design, construction, development, and regulatory community three times each year.
-GI&BSD Developmen t and local government professional s 733 (100% of) known professiona ls in unincorpora ted FC i.
-The Urban Review will continue to be distributed to all parties engaged in development in unincorporated Franklin County.
-Semi Quarterly FSWCD, Urban Conservation e.
-Publicize to township residents and employees.
-TI&D Township Employees and Residents 50% of Township employees i.
-Develop information for brochures and websites.ii.
-Distribute and promote information at events, meetings and in newsletters Annually FSWCD, Communications Specialist FCPH Staff f.
-Coordinate with Franklin County Commissioners Group, Franklin County Green Team, and Franklin County Commissioner Communication staff resulting in three opportunities to address stormwater management themes within county commissioner agencies.
-All Franklin County Agencies 150 Franklin County employees annually i.
-Advertise existing outreach and education programs to staff within the County Agencies.
-Annually FSWCD, Communication Specialist g.
+BMP Measurable Goal Theme s Target Audience Estimated Audience Reached Summary of Planned Activities Proposed Schedule Responsible Party TMDL a.
+Conservation newsletters, Frankly Speaking and Backyard Conversation , distributed to over 4,000 interested Franklin County residents, and to special populations including developers, consultants, and contractors. all Franklin County residents 4,000 subscribers annually (<1% FC residents) i.
+Frankly Speaking newsletter will continue to be distributed to all individuals expressing an interest in receiving conservation updates. ii.
+Backyard Conversation e-newsletters will continue to be distributed to interested individuals on a monthly basis.
+Semi Quarterly FSWCD Communications Specialist Bacteria, nutrients, sediment 3) b.
 Social media will be used to provide information and updates to interested residents, stakeholders and partners.
-T&ID BC&LM HSTS Franklin County residents, elected officials, and conservation At least 500 people annually i.
-Social media will continue to be used to distribute updates and information by FSWCD and MORPC at least monthly.
-Monthly FSWCD, Communications Specialist
+T&ID BC&L M HSTS Franklin County residents, elected officials, and conservation professionals At least 500 people annually (<1% of FC residents) i.
+Social media will continue to be used to distribute updates and information by FSWCD and MORPC at least monthly. ii.

-ВМР Measurable Goal Theme or Message Target Audience Estimated Audience Reached Summary of Planned Activities Proposed Schedule & Responsible Party professional s ii.
 Documentation of occurrences, target audience, and contact numbers will be retained for annual reporting.
-MORPC, Outreach Specialist h.
+Monthly FSWCD Communications Specialist MORPC Outreach Specialist Bacteria, nutrients, sediment Educational Information and Outreach to Franklin County Residents, Agencies, and Elected Officials c.
 Four or more press releases per year will be distributed to the media on a timely stormwater related topic for the purposes of public education and involvement.
-T&ID BC&LM HSTS Franklin County residents, elected officials, and conservation professional s From 11,425 to 70,640 (% of population living in County times the number of estimated people to be receiving the Columbus Dispatch i.
+T&ID BC&L M HSTS Franklin County residents, elected officials, and conservation professionals From 11,425 to 70,640 (% of population living in County times the number of estimated people to be receiving the Columbus Dispatch i.
 Press releases will be distributed widely not only to the media but also to stakeholders and employees. ii.
 Documentation of press releases, including resulting press by the media, target audience, and contact numbers will be retained for annual reporting purposes.
-Quarterly FSWCD, Communications Specialist
+Quarterly FSWCD Communications Specialist Bacteria, nutrients, sediment d.
+Promote stormwater management themes within County Commissioner Agencies.
+All Franklin County Agencies <1% Franklin County employees annually i.
+Advertise existing outreach and education programs to staff within the County Agencies.
+Annually FSWCD Communication Specialist Bacteria, nutrients, sediment